Frequently Asked Questions

 Can my child attend extras one-off or ad-hoc sessions and how do I book them?

-Yes, it is possible to book ad-hoc sessions which can be requested by talking with our Nursery Manager.
+Yes, it is possible to book ad-hoc sessions which can be requested by talking with our Office Manager.
 However, this is based on the availability of staff and capacity so please give us as much notice as possible.
-Please note that your ad-hoc session request must be confirmed by the Nursery manager by email.
+Please note that your ad-hoc session request must be confirmed by the Office manager by email.
 Once your session has been booked you will be charged unless cancelled with a minimum of 48 hours’ notice.

 How do I pay for ad-hoc sessions?